fara-pug/fara-pug/index.md

     birds nests, maybe even a lost toy sword; all things you can drag home and exhibit to impress your npc buddies.

--   **z** is really cool for /place ing items into containers /give ing items and many more things. you can press it multiple times before the game reacts and it will do the right thing.
+-   **z** is really cool for **/place** ing items into containers **/give** ing items and many more things. you can press it multiple times before the game reacts and it will do the right thing.

 But, **be careful when using the /z shortcut!!!**

--   It repeats an unknown set of 'last typed (not shortcut) commands'.
-    It *may* behave unexpectedly.
-    -   If you're not sure what you typed last, type / + up arrow
+It repeats only most 'last typed (not shortcut) commands' which gives it the ability to surprise you in unexpected ways!.
+If you're not sure what you typed last, type / then press "up arrow".
+Not that that would save you from surprises though.

-<a id="orgbc6319d"></a>
+<a id="orgccb9cac"></a>

 ## Things to **/say** or **/shout**

-You can't talk to your pets and expect them to listen unless they are cats and you are a [9.1.1](#org426a121), but Mercs will listen to and obey you.
+You can't talk to your pets and expect them to listen unless they are cats and you are a [9.1.1](#org830dccb), but Mercs will listen to and obey you.

 -   use **/shout come here** when searching for people.
     ("**z**" to repeat as you walk around)